carlignn/carlgaspar/content/posts/threat-modeling-fundamentals.md

 E﻿xamples:

-* P﻿ASTA - Process for Attack Simulation and Analysis
+* P﻿ASTA - Process for Attack Simulation and Threat Analysis
 * T﻿RIKE - dated threat modeling technology with accompanying tool

 > I﻿f you don't know what to protect, how do you know you're protecting it?